Faster network disruption from layered oscillatory dynamics

 \section{Conclusion}

 Noisy layered systems can exhibit amplified fluctuation patterns depending on their connectivity.
 Here I showed that noise originally injected in one layer may induce faster basin escape in connected layers.
 This is both due to the amplification of the noise amplitude and the system specific correlations that the noise acquire while going through the first layer.
-Indeed, from Eq.~(\ref{eq42}) one sees that the noise in the second is correlated in both space and time with clear dependence on the network structure.
-For networks with low algebraic connectivity, I numerically showed that the first escape time is shorter in the two cases where (i) fluctuations are amplified in the second layer and (ii) noise in the second layer is rescaled in order to have the same variance in both layers.
+Indeed, from Eq.~(\ref{eq42}) one sees that the noise in the second layer is correlated in both space and time with clear dependence on the network structure.
+For networks with low algebraic connectivity, I numerically showed that the first escape time is shorter in the two cases where (i) fluctuations are amplified in the second layer and (ii) noise in the second layer is rescaled in order to have a variance $n$ times smaller than the first layer.
 While point (i) is rather intuitive, i.e. larger fluctuations lead to shorter first escape times, point (ii) is more involved.
 Indeed, this indicates that noise with spatial and temporal correlations given by Eq.~(\ref{eq42}) selects directions that enable faster exits from the initial basin of attraction.

 Even though I consider Kuramoto oscillators, the results presented here may apply to other nonlinear coupling functions as long as the system has an equilibrium point.
 Further studies should consider time-correlated noise injected in the first layer, and the effect of inertia.\\